 Childhood obesity in the U.S. is growing at an alarming rate.
 Since 1980, the obesity rate among U.S. children and adolescents has tripled.
 In fact, recent statistics from the Centers for Disease Control and Prevention indicate that about 17 percent (or 12.5 million) of children and adolescents between ages 2 and 19 are obese.
 Most children become obese because of a combination of poor diet, lack of physical activity, and other lifestyle issues.

 Parents can take practical steps to keep their children smoke-free.
 At first, young people begin smoking to look cool without understanding the addictive nature of tobacco.
 But a person who starts smoking when they’re young is likely to continue the habit into adulthood.
 And quitting smoking later in life is a hard task.

 Talk to your kids about drugs and alcohol

 Talking with your child about drugs and alcohol can be difficult.
 But don't ignore these topics.
 Children learn about these substances and feel pressure to use them at a very young age.
 If your child is older than 5 or anytime your child starts asking, talk with him about drugs and alcohol.
-Here are some guidelines about how to start talking and help your kids be substance-free.

 As children grow and develop, what they see and hear, especially on television, can easily influence them.
 While television programs can be educational, many children watch too much television.
 TV programs can show children violent behavior that you do not want them to imitate, or that can cause fear.
 TV may also show children poor eating habits through commercials for high-calorie, low-nutrient foods.
 Too much TV watching can also take away time from reading, studying, learning activities, play, and exercise.
 Television can also show alcohol and drug use, smoking, and sexual behavior before a child is emotionally ready to understand these issues and practice good decision-making.